Norton's dome

 Norton's dome is a thought experiment that exhibits a non-deterministic system within the bounds of Newtonian mechanics.
 It was devised by John D. Norton in 2003.
-It is a special limiting case of a more general class of examples from 1997 due to Sanjay Bhat and Dennis Bernstein.
-The Norton's dome problem can be regarded as a problem in physics, mathematics, or philosophy.
+It is a special limiting case of a more general class of examples from 1997 by Sanjay Bhat and Dennis Bernstein.
+The Norton's dome problem can be regarded as a problem in physics, mathematics, and philosophy.